stanfordhpccenter/soleil-x/README.md

 Install Legion and Soleil-X on the `/ccs/proj` filesystem, not your home directory (home directories are not mounted on the compute nodes).

 We set `MARCH`, the processor architecture that Legion will be built for, to one that is compatible with both the login node and the compute nodes.
-This is done so that `libregent.so` can be used by both the final executable, when it's executing on a compute node, and the Regent compiler, which needs to link against it while compiling Soleil on the login node.
+This is done so that `libregent.so` can be used by both the final executable, when it's executing on a compute node, and the Regent compiler, which needs to link against it while compiling Soleil-X on the login node.

 ```
 # Module loads